smroid/cedar-server/building.md

 # Building and running Cedar

-Cedar uses a client-server architecture.
+Cedar is a client-server system.
 Cedar-server runs on your Raspberry Pi and hosts the camera, image processing algorithms, and the plate solving logic.

 The client is the Cedar-aim web app that runs on your mobile phone and provides the user interface to Cedar.